 I would never rush perfection so this is completely fine with me.

-Baskets (or boxes) come with three, six or 12 malassadas.
-If you buy 11, the 12th one is free for a total of $20.68 a box.
-Stuffed malassadas ($2.25 each) rotate daily with various custards, creams and fruity fillings.
+Baskets (or boxes) come with three, six or 12 malassadas, the last $20.68 a box.
+Stuffed malassadas cost more per piece and rotate daily with various custards, creams and fruity fillings.
 If you're just downright crazy, you can take on the malassada challenge, which pits you and 12 piping hot malassadas against three minutes on the clock.
 Finish them all and you'll win a year's supply of malassadas.